Shang Yue: Sprouts of capitalism

-The core argument of Shang Yue's idea on the sprouts of capitalism is that proto-capitalism existed under late Ming and early Qing China from the 16th to the 17th century, as evidenced from large quantities of factory products that entered metropolitan markets.
-He thought that large amount of factories implied the existence of proletarian and bourgeois classes, and of a commodity economy.
+The core argument of Shang Yue's idea on the sprouts of capitalism is that proto-capitalism existed under late Ming and early Qing China from the 16th to the 17th century, as evidenced by large quantities of factory products that entered metropolitan markets.
+He thought that a large number of factories implied the existence of proletarian and bourgeois classes, and of a commodity economy.
 For him, the existence of a bourgeois class was a prerequisite for the formation of the Chinese nation.
 He argued that the delayed development of Chinese capitalism was caused by both the Mongol and Manchu conquests of China.

 Shang Yue's work was part of the efforts by Chinese historians to make the formation of Communist China seem like a natural outcome.
-He saw the Donglin movement as a proletarian struggle in the late Ming China, and, unlike Soviet sinologists, promoted the idea that the Chinese nation had a much more developed history of class struggle than European nations of that time.
+He saw the Donglin movement as a proletarian struggle in late Ming China, and, unlike Soviet sinologists, promoted the idea that the Chinese nation had a much more developed history of class struggle than European nations of that time.
 He gave China a more equal, or even more advanced, historical status compared with European society of the period.

-However, Mao Zedong argued that China would have developed into a Capitalist society even without foreign imperialist influence.
-Mao claimed that bourgeois and proletarian classes did not exist before the imperialist powers started to affect China after the Opium war.
-Mao thought that for China, imperialism was even worse a threat than the bourgeois class.
-Liu Danian complained that Shang Yue's theory glorified opium trade as a progressive force, and degraded Qing government and its subjects for active resistance.
+However, Mao Zedong argued that China would have developed into a capitalist society even without foreign imperialist influence.
+Mao claimed that bourgeois and proletarian classes did not exist before the imperialist powers started to affect China after the Opium War.
+Mao thought that for China, imperialism was an even worse threat than the bourgeois class.
+Liu Danian complained that Shang Yue's theory glorified opium trade as a progressive force, and degraded the Qing government and its subjects for active resistance.
 Shang was forced to admit in early 1958 that he had produced revisionist historiography, and was purged later that year.
 Jungmin Seo argues that reactions to Shang's theory show Chinese historians' fear that greater emphasis on internal proto-capitalism might divert too much attention from foreign capitalism's influence that transformed China into a semi-colonial or semi-feudal status.

-Chinese economic reform after Mao's death initially renewed the theory of sprouts of capitalism.
-However, the sprouts of capitalism is currently regarded in Chinese historiography to not have been a distinctive phase of economic development.
+Reform and opening up after Mao's death initially renewed the theory of sprouts of capitalism.
+However, the sprouts of capitalism is currently regarded in Chinese historiography as not having been a distinctive phase of economic development.
 Both North and South Korean nationalist historians adopted and advanced the theory of sprouts (MR: maenga) of capitalism to downplay Japanese influence on the origins of Korean industrialization.
-They claimed that industrial development had been halted by annexation of Korea in 1910.
-Since 1980s the South Korean historians have been largely denying validity of the theory.
+They claimed that industrial development had been halted by the annexation of Korea in 1910.
+Since the 1980s, the South Korean historians have been largely denying the validity of the theory.